Brú na Bóinne Visitor Centre

 Newgrange is impressive from the moment you approach its white quartz front – the huge round stone walls capped by a grassy dome seem eerily futuristic, given the site’s age.

-With your knowledgeable tour guide, enter the 5,000-year-old passage tomb through a narrow access way lined with large slabs of stone.
-Due to the size of the corridor, only a small group of people are allowed in at a time, making the experience even more special.
 There aren’t many examples of prehistoric engineering as impressive as this one, where the morning sun shines through a perfectly aligned roof box during the winter solstice each December, illuminating the entire main chamber.
 Access to this almost miraculous happening is limited to 50 people per year, and the good news is that it’s decided by lottery.

 Newgrange is worth seeing at any time of the year, and you can witness a very realistic electrically-powered simulation of the magical winter solstice on your guided tour.
 Booking online is highly advised, especially in the busy summer season, when only 700 visitors per day can enter into the passage.